-Closed symbols (s, n, h, \bullet , \blacktriangleleft , \blacksquare) are preferred to open symbols (x, +, -).
+Closed symbols $(\bigcirc, \triangle, \square, \bullet, \blacktriangleleft, \blacksquare)$ are preferred to open symbols $(\times, +, -)$.
 Curves should not be drawn beyond experimental points.

 Where an axis scale does not begin at zero, draw it with an open section near the origin.
 Where feasible, several graphs should be plotted on a single pair of axes rather than as separate figures, and related graphs grouped together.

-List all captions for Figures on a separate sheet and write the author's name and Figure number in pencil on the back of each Figure.
+List all captions for Figures on a separate sheet and write the author's name and Figure number in pencil on the back of each Figure, when submitting hard copy.